dogolpeezon/GLFW-cube-and-pyramid/README.md

  cmake build

-May have to edit cmake libs and include to the deps/ directory.
-Prob best to apt-get install GLEW glfw3 libs though.. then cmake should work if installed in same directories.
+May have to edit cmake libs and include to the deps/ directory. or apt-get install GLEW glfw3 libs then cmake should work if installed in same directories.

+	On linux, several packages may be required. libGL.so (usually provided by libgl1-mesa-dev)
+	libglew-dev
+	libglfw3-dev

 I use Visual Studio Code IDE.. this has a cmake extension you can add to compile.
 Some people have used g++ compiler with all the GLFW libs linked..
 IE: